tylerlong/NeoEditor/README.md

 84. drag & drop to move file
 85. drag & drop to move folder
 88. use command line + NeoEditor to write NeoEditor, get rid of qtcreator
+    1. not viable, because qtcreator has good acp feature for qt
 89. add "vim mode", a toolbar button on the left with states
 92. show invisible files, otherwise cannot edit .gitignore .bashrc...etc
 94. bug: presessing ESC inserts new character